duffqiu/rest-test-dsl/README.md

 *** Release Notes ***

+##0.0.4
+   * bugfix for rest client to share the http client

+##0.0.3
+   * upgrade scalatest version to 2.2.0
+   * make server dsl code simply
+   * fix bugs

 ##0.0.2

    * Remove end method from client to make the DSL more plain
    * fix the client bug to close the http client
    * add one more implicit to make server DSL more plain without add a method if the response is constructed outside DSL

-##0.0.3
-   * upgrade scalatest version to 2.2.0
-   * make server dsl code simply
-   * fix bugs